Iran official says U.S. showing 'some flexibility' on oil sales

 Araqchi said Iran and its European partners in the nuclear deal faced “difficult and complex” talks towards salvaging the pact.
 He said Tehran was determined to continue reducing its commitments under the accord until it received protection against sanctions on its oil sales and banking transactions.

-Iranian President Hassan Rouhani urged his people on Wednesday ti unite to overcome Washington’s “economic war” while his government said it would use diplomacy to try to solve the standoff even though it distrusted Trump.
+Iranian President Hassan Rouhani urged his people on Wednesday to unite to overcome Washington’s “economic war” while his government said it would use diplomacy to try to solve the standoff even though it distrusted Trump.

+On Friday, the U.S. Treasury Department blacklisted the Iranian oil tanker Adrian Darya, with Secretary of State Mike Pompeo saying Washington had reliable information the vessel was headed to Syria, an ally of Tehran.

+The ship was detained by Britain off Gibraltar in July due to suspicions it was carrying Iranian oil to Syria in violation of European Union sanctions.
+It was released in mid-August after Iran gave assurances that its cargo was not destined for Syria.

 Reporting by Dubai newsroom; Editing by Mark Heinrich